fabrice-etanchaud/dbt-dremio/README.md

  - dremio's side: prefix all the sources' names of a specific environment `prd` with the environment's name, for example : `prd_crm, prd_hr, prd_accounting`
  - dbt's side: prefix all source's database configs like this : `{{target.environment}}_crm` or `{{target.profile_name}}_crm`

-That way you can configure seperately input sources and output target `database`.
+That way you can configure seperately input sources and output `databases/datalakes`.

 # Materializations

+In dbt, a transformation step is called a **model**; defined by a `SELECT` statement, its `FROM` clause may reference source tables and/or other upstream models.
+A model is also the dataset resulting from this transformation, in fact the kind of SQL object it will be materialized in.
+Will it be a Common table expression in downstream models ?
+A view ?
+A table ?
+Don't worry, just set a configuration parameter, dbt will do that for you !

 ## Dremio's SQL specificities